What is Ahrefs?

 The Ahrefs Broken Backlinks report will display any backlinks that route to an “error 404” page of a target website.
 For your own page, this can be useful to inform you what backlinks are not working properly.

-The Ahrefs Referring Domains report lists all the domains that link to the site you are exploring.
+The Ahrefs Referring Domains report lists all the domains that link that link to the site you are exploring.
 One useful element of this report is that the domains link directly to their own Site Explorer dashboards.
 By clicking any link, you can evaluate the credibility and traffic of the site directly on Ahrefs.

 Like the Backlinks report, the Ahrefs Anchors report shows the anchor text attached to each backlink.
 While it does not give as much written context as the Backlinks report, this feature can depict trends in anchor text usage, such as the quantity of backlinks by unique domains, the changing quantity of usage trending upward or downward, and more.